MicrosoftDocs/ATADocs/ATPDocs/deploy/install-sensor.md

 When you're silently deploying a Defender for Identity sensor via System Center Configuration Manager or another software deployment system, we recommend that you create two deployment packages:

-- Net Framework 4.7 or later, which might include restarting the domain controller
+- .NET Framework 4.7 or later, which might include restarting the domain controller
 - The Defender for Identity sensor

 Make the Defender for Identity sensor package dependent on the deployment of the .NET Framework package deployment.
 If necessary, get the [.NET Framework 4.7 offline deployment package](https://support.microsoft.com/topic/the-net-framework-4-7-offline-installer-for-windows-f32bcb33-5f94-57ce-6120-62c9526a91f2).